walktree/libtorch-yolov3/README.md

+### Remark: It is a great work from @walktree, yet it was based on older PyTorch version.
+This repo. is to provide a fixed version for PyTorch 1.6.

 # libtorch-yolov3
 A Libtorch implementation of the YOLO v3 object detection algorithm, written with pure C++.
 It's fast, easy to be integrated to your production, and CPU and GPU are both supported.
 Enjoy ~